MontyGoose/blockchain-buildone/tutorial.md

 Should all be green!

-##RECAP
+RECAP
+==

 So what have we done / learnt.

-* What a block chain is
+* Fundamentals of what a block chain is
 * Written some code that
-..* Creates a block chain object
+  * Creates a block chain object
-..* Instantiates itself with a genesis block
+  * Instantiates itself with a genesis block
-..* allows data to be added to blocks
+  * Allows data to be added to blocks
-..* lets blocks be added to the chain
+  * Lets blocks be added to the chain
-..* block have a link to the previous block, by hashing the content of the previous block
+  * Links a block to the previous block, by hashing the previous block
-* Tested it allows
+* Tests

 In the next tutorial, we'll extent this ...